Jungle Run: The Temple of the Jungle King

 The final challenge involves contestants making their way through the Temple of the Jungle King, their time inside depending on the number of bananas/statues collected.
-Inside the temple is a series of rooms each containing a large monkey "sacred idol".
+Inside the temple is a series of chambers, each containing a challenge, the completion of which rewarded the team with a large monkey-shaped sacred idol that stood in each subsequent chamber.
 Once the challenge in each chamber is completed, the door to the next room opens.
 In series 1–2, teams would only win one prize based on the chamber they advanced to, but following this, teams won one prize per chamber completed.
-There were four challenges and one idol for each chamber: Stone, Metal/Bronze, Silver and the Golden Monkey.
+There were four challenges and one sacred idol for each completed chamber: Stone, Metal/Bronze, Silver and the Golden Monkey.
+In the 2003 Christmas special, these were replaced with large present sacks.

 When a team has only 10/20 seconds left, a warning sound (a gong, a drum, or a chimp screaming) would be heard, signalling that they should make their way out of the temple.
 If some members or the entire team fail to get out in time, those people are locked in the temple and receive no prizes.
 In series 1–2 if anyone got trapped, even those who did get out with an idol received no prizes, but from series 3 onwards, anyone who made it out with an idol would win the prize.
 Anyone who took part would also receive a consolation prize, such as a t-shirt, backpack or monkey toy (depending on the series).
 When celebrities played their prizes are given to charity.